adamggrim/forecastcmd/README.md

 ## Dependencies

-`forecastcmd` requires the following Python libraries:
+`forecast-command` requires the following Python libraries:

 - `beautifulsoup4`: For parsing HTML data retrieved from weather.gov
 - `requests`: For making HTTP requests to retrieve forecast data from weather.gov
-- `setuptools`: For building and installing the `forecastcmd` package, and for implementing command-line functionality using entry points
+- `setuptools`: For building and installing the `forecast-command` package, and for implementing command-line functionality using entry points

 ## Example

-This example demonstrates how to retrieve a weather forecast using `forecastcmd`.
+This example demonstrates how to retrieve a weather forecast using `forecast-command`.

 1. **Run the command**

-    Once `forecastcmd` is installed, call `forecast` from the command line.
+    Once `forecast-command` is installed, call `forecast` from the command line.

     For a forecast in Celsius, you can also call `forecast -c` from the command line.
 For a forecast in Fahrenheit, you can call `forecast -f`.